RespiratoryMicrobiome/BE-Resistome/README.md

 These files pertain to the analysis presented in;
 ....

-All associated data can be found in the folder "Data", while the "Analysis" folder contains R code required to re-run all analysis related to multi-dimentional datasets (Airway bacteriome and Mouse RNAseq transcriptome).
+All associated data can be found in the folder "Data", while the "Analysis" folder contains R code required to re-run all analyses.

-*All raw sequencing and metabolomics data described in the manuscript are accessible at the links below:*<br>